Corporate Raider Definition

 Motive of the Corporate Raider

 The basic motive of a corporate raider is to make such pivotal changes in the company so that the overall reputation of the company gets improved which in turn, impacts the share price of the company in the stock market, in a positive way.
-When the shares are sold at a premium price, the corporate raider is able to earn a handsome profit for themselves.
+When the shares are sold at a premium price, they earn a handsome profit for themselves.
 A corporate raider who accumulates more than 5% of the company’s outstanding shares must register with SEC.

 Example of Corporate Raider